TECHNICAL / LIMITED ENROLLMENT

-The Paramedic program and the Emergency Medical Technician (EMT) course at BSC are limited enrollment programs that prepare students to become entry-level Emergency Medical Services providers.
+The Paramedic program, the Advanced EMT course, and the Emergency Medical Technician (EMT) course at BSC are limited enrollment programs.
+These course prepare students to become entry-level Emergency Medical Services providers.
 BSC affiliates with St. Alexius Medical Center, Metro Area Ambulance Service and multiple other facilities to provide concurrent hospital clinical and field internship training along with classroom, laboratory, and Internet course education.

-Paramedic study begins in the fall and encompasses three semesters of classroom and hospital clinical/field education.
+Paramedic study begins in the fall and encompasses three semesters (fall, spring, summer) of classroom and hospital clinical/field education.
 Coursework includes anatomy and physiology, cardiology, pharmacology, patient assessment, airway management, and medical /trauma emergency management in conjunction with hands-on, skill-based training.

 Emergency Medical Technician Course

 EMT study encompasses 16 weeks of classroom and clinical/field education offered in the spring and fall semesters.
 Coursework includes basic anatomy and physiology, airway management, medical and trauma emergency management, and basic pharmacology in conjunction with hands-on, skill-based training.

 Paramedics, AEMTs, and EMTs often work with police officers, firefighters, nurses and doctors.
 They may be out in any weather and have irregular hours.
 Work is physically strenuous and can be stressful.
 Potential students must be emotionally stable, able to lift and carry heavy loads, and have good dexterity, eyesight, and accurate color vision.